interactivereport/scRNAsequest/README.md

 We provide a demo dataset under the `demo` directory.
 This demo uses two snRNA-seq data from [GSE185538](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE185538) to run through the main steps, including QC, data integration ([SCTransform](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1), then [Harmony](https://www.nature.com/articles/s41592-019-0619-0)), [Seurat reference mapping](), and evaluation of integration ([kBET](https://www.nature.com/articles/s41592-018-0254-1) and [silhouette](https://ieeexplore.ieee.org/document/9260048)).
 To save time, the differential expression analysis won't be performed, and the DEGinfo.csv file is empty.

 This demo run contains two downsampled snRNA-seq data from the original study, and will take ~15-20 minutes to finish.
 Please note that to speed up the run, we used stringent QC cutoffs, which eliminated many cells.
+After running the scAnalyzer command, output files will be generated under the `demo` directory on your computer.

-Also, we provided config.yml, sampleMeta.csv and DEGinfo.csv files for this demo so you can run the pipeline directly.
-For your own dataset, you will need to follow section 3.2 to generate the template of these files first.
+Also, we provided config.yml, sampleMeta.csv and DEGinfo.csv files for running this demo so you can run the `scAnalyzer` command directly.
+For your own dataset, please follow section 3.2 to generate the template of these files first.

 ### 2.1 Demo run for Conda